 She is the author of her memoir, Nothing But The Truth, is co-editor of Martin’s Criminal Code, Martin’s Annual Criminal Practice, and Martin’s Related Criminal Statutes.
 She is the Associate Editor of the Canadian Criminal Cases.

-Ms. Henein is the recipient of the 2013 Laura Legge Award and has repeatedly been named one of Canada’s 25 Most Influential Lawyers by Canadian Lawyer Magazine.
+Ms. Henein is the recipient of the 2023 Martin Medal Award, the 2013 Laura Legge Award and has repeatedly been named one of Canada’s 25 Most Influential Lawyers by Canadian Lawyer Magazine.
 In 2017, Ms. Henein was the recipient of The Law Society Medal for outstanding service to the administration of justice.

 Called to the Ontario bar in 1992